verastudio/G2-finalproject/README.md

 ## 🚩 Group2's Final Thoughts:

-In conclusion, this lesson plan effectively integrates listening and writing skills with interactive technology tools.
-By using apps like Google Forms, Padlet, and collaborative documents, students can actively participate in various activities, reinforcing their understanding and application of the English language.
+In conclusion, 'The Lighthouse Lesson' leverages various apps to integrate listening and writing skills effectively.
+By using online dictionaries, keyword clouds, the Letter Maker app, and multiple-choice quizzes, we create an interactive and engaging learning environment.
+These tools not only support vocabulary development and comprehension but also foster collaboration and practical writing skills.
+Addressing the identified limitations with targeted improvements will further enhance the effectiveness of this lesson plan.
+Thank you for your attention.